UniMath/agda-unimath/src/finite-group-theory/finite-commutative-monoids.lagda.md

 ## Properties

-### There is a finite number of ways to equip a finite type with a structure of finite commutative monoids
+### There is a finite number of ways to equip a finite type with the structure of a finite commutative monoid

 ```agda
 module _